 The changes in local authority financing in England since 2009-10 are ‘revolutionary’ and are the most significant since the immediate post second world war years (Amin-Smith et al., 2016).
 As Amin-Smith and Phillips (2019) argue, this is not only because local authority spending has fallen – although it has significantly, with per capita expenditure having fallen by a quarter.
 More fundamentally it is also because the funding system has changed: with the reduction in central government grant funding, the trend towards centralisation has been reversed and councils are now much more reliant on local tax revenues.
 Importantly the nature of change has been inherently spatially uneven: local authorities more dependent on central grant funding in 2009-10 have seen more sizeable declines in their spending power.
 Therefore the pattern of change has been spatially regressive and urban in character: councils that were more grant reliant tended to be deprived urban areas, and it is these kinds of authorities that have experienced the biggest funding declines.
 The changes are unprecedented and have far reaching implications.
 As Amin-Smith et al. (2016:47) argue, ‘change of this scale … needs to be subject to public scrutiny and rigorous independent analysis’.
-An important body of literature has outlined the nature of changes and the ways in which local authorities have responded (Amin-Smith and Phillips, 2019; Bailey et al., 2015; Fitzgerald and Lupton, 2015; Hastings et al., 2015; Hastings et al., 2017).
+An important body of literature has outlined the nature of changes and the ways in which local authorities have responded (Amin-Smith and Phillips, 2019; Bailey et al., 2015; Fitzgerald and Lupton, 2015; Hastings et al., 2017).
 However there is also an important need to consider the wider geographical implications of these changes beyond local government.

 This paper is the first to consider the geographical impact on the voluntary sector.
-There is a substantive basis for this particular focus: the increased partnership between local government and the voluntary sector in recent decades, and associated increase in local government funding of voluntary organisations, makes the voluntary sector potentially vulnerable to significant changes in the level of local government spending (Smith and Lipsky, 1993).
+There is a substantive basis for this particular focus: the increased partnership between local government and the voluntary sector in recent decades, and associated increase in local government funding of voluntary organisations, makes the voluntary sector potentially vulnerable to significant changes in the level of local government spending (Deakin, 2001; Kendall, 2003; Macmillan and Ellis Paine, 2020; Rees and Mullins, 2016).
 We use longitudinal financial data to describe - for the first time - trends in the income of charitable organisations known to be in receipt of local government funding at the high point of council budgets in 2009-10.
 We show that, just as the pattern of change in local government financing has been spatially uneven, so the nature of the trend in charities’ income has varied geographically.
-Charities in urban areas - and in particular charities in metropolitan districts, large urban areas in the North and Midlands - have seen the most sizeable declines in income.
-Meanwhile the size of the differences according to local authority deprivation is remarkable and therefore worth emphasising: while the median charity in the least deprived decile experienced little change in their headline income between 2009-10 and 2016-17, the median charity in the most deprived decile experienced a 20% decline; while charities in the least deprived decile had a probability of 0.20 of experiencing sizeable (≥25%) income decline (95% CI 0.15-0.24) over this period, charities in the most deprived decile had a probability of 0.46.
-We show that these spatially regressive differences are not simply a reflection of compositional differences in the kind of charity in different kinds of local authorities.
+We emphasise two important aspects of this geographical variation.
+First, the size of the differences according to local authority deprivation is remarkable: while the median charity in the least deprived decile experienced little change in their headline income between 2009-10 and 2016-17, the median charity in the most deprived decile experienced a 20% decline; while charities in the least deprived decile had a probability of 0.20 of experiencing sizeable (≥25%) income decline (95% CI 0.15-0.24) over this period, charities in the most deprived decile had a probability of 0.46.
+We show that these spatially regressive differences are not simply a reflection of compositional differences in the type of charity in different kinds of local authorities.
 On the contrary, sizeable differences according to local authority deprivation persist even when controlling for relevant covariates.
+Second, charities in urban areas - and in particular charities in metropolitan districts, large urban areas in the North and Midlands - have seen the most sizeable income declines.